18C Special Forces Engineer Sergeant Job Description

 - Must not have 30 days or more "lost time" under USC 972 within current or preceding enlistment.

-- Must be able to swim 50-meters wearing boots and battle dress uniform (BDU) prior to beginning the Special Forces Qualification Course.
+- Must be able to swim 50-meters wearing boots and a battle dress uniform (BDU) before beginning the Special Forces Qualification Course.